ztyyLV/web-twain-docs/indepth/features/input.md

 - To scan from an eSCL Scanner to PC, the Dynamsoft Service must be installed on the client PC
 - To scan from an eSCL Scanner to Android, you must install the Android Service on the client device from the [Play Store](https://play.google.com/store/apps/details?id=com.dynamsoft.mobilescan).

-The following code shows how one way to acquire the image via the eSCL protocol.
+The following code shows one way to acquire the image via the eSCL protocol.
 ``` javascript
 //Get the list of available eSCL scanners
 let esclDeviceList=await DWObject.GetDevicesAsync(Dynamsoft.DWT.EnumDWT_DeviceType.ESCLSCANNER)